karmaniverous/stan/.stan/system/stan.todo.md

 - Project policy — class‑based design directive
   - Added a project‑level directive to prefer a class‑based design wherever possible.
   - Guidance: single‑responsibility classes, ports/adapters alignment, compositional preference, opportunistic migration, and paired tests.

 Completed (this change set)

+- Cancellation pipeline (sequential race)
+  - Added a pre‑spawn gate inside the per‑script runner to re‑check the cancellation
+    flag just before spawning the next script.
+This closes a small race where a SIGINT could land after the prior gate but immediately before spawn, preventing the “after” script from starting in sequential mode.
+- WARN detection (Logger parity; test fix)
+  - Make warnPattern handling in run/exec robust by testing both in‑memory combined output and the on‑disk output body unconditionally.
+  - Ensures `stan: [WARN] "…" ` is logged by the Logger UI when exit=0 + warnPattern match.
+- Lint (tsdoc “>” escapes)
+  - Escaped “>” in an inline doc to remove the remaining tsdoc/syntax warnings in config/load.ts.
+- Docs (typedoc warning)
+  - Re‑exported ScriptEntry from config/index.ts so Typedoc includes it, resolving the “referenced but not included” warning.

+Completed (this change set)